 Investing in plants can be a great way to make your business feel more cheerful and welcoming.
 A study found that workers in offices with windows and plants were less stressed and reported higher job satisfaction.

-One of the most important things you can do to create a healthier working environment encourages communication.
+One of the most important things you can do to create an ideal work environment encourages communication.
 This will help improve relationships, which will lead to better productivity.

 To promote communication, start by organizing different communication channels such as email, text messages, and instant messaging tools like Slack.